 Plant species are assessed through a Weed Risk Assessment system to determine whether they are safe to be allowed into Australia.

-The Weed Risk Assessment system administered by Biosecurity Australia (a prescribed agency within the Department of Agriculture, Fisheries and Forestry) and AQIS evaluates the potential weed risk to both the environment and/or agriculture of a new plant species proposed for import under the Quarantine Act 1908.
+The Weed Risk Assessment system administered by Biosecurity Australia (a prescribed agency within the Department of Agriculture) and the Department of Agriculture evaluates the potential weed risk to both the environment and/or agriculture of a new plant species proposed for import under the Quarantine Act 1908.
 The Weed Risk Assessment system utilises a science-based risk assessment methodology to provide quarantine policy advice and recommendations regarding requests for the import of new plant species.

 For the purposes of assessment under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act), it was agreed that the Weed Risk Assessment system adequately assessed the potential environmental risk of plants.
 The Live Import List established under the EPBC Act is taken to include any plant species allowed to be imported under Schedule 5 of the Quarantine Proclamation 1998 of the Quarantine Act 1908.
 This means that a proposed new plant import is assessed through one agreed process.

 The Department of Agriculture regulates the import of seeds from plant species into Australia through Part 7, Section 63 and Schedule 5 of the Quarantine Proclamation 1998 (the Proclamation).